-In the current economic environment of COVID-19 and the uncertain path to economic recovery, a major priority of ours has been the continued maintenance and preservation of liquidity.
-We believe our expense reduction efforts during late fiscal 2020 and the first half of fiscal 2021 were successful and provided the ability to maintain operations and make a strategic investment through the acquisition of Strive Talent, Inc. during the third quarter.
-Our cash and cash equivalents at May 31, 2021 remained strong and totaled \$35.8 million, with no borrowings on our \$15.0 million revolving credit facility.
-Of our \$35.8 million in cash at May 31, 2021, \$13.7 million was held at our foreign subsidiaries.
+In the continued uncertain economic environment of COVID-19 and the unclear path to national and global economic recovery, a major priority of ours has been the continued maintenance and preservation of liquidity.
+We believe our expense reduction efforts during the pandemic have been successful and provided the ability to maintain operations and make strategic investments over the past several quarters.
+Our cash and cash equivalents at November 30, 2021 remained strong and totaled \$51.3 million, with no borrowings on our \$15.0 million revolving credit facility.
+Of our \$51.3 million in cash at November 30, 2021, \$13.7 million was held at our foreign subsidiaries.
 We routinely repatriate cash from our foreign subsidiaries and consider cash generated from foreign activities a key component of our overall liquidity position.
 Our primary sources of liquidity are cash flows from the sale of services in the normal course of business and available proceeds from our revolving line of credit facility.
-Our primary uses of liquidity include payments for operating activities, debt payments, business acquisitions, capital expenditures (including curriculum development), contingent payments from the acquisition of businesses, working capital expansion, and purchases of our common stock.
+Our primary uses of liquidity include payments for operating activities, debt payments, business acquisitions, capital expenditures (including curriculum development), working capital expansion, and purchases of our common stock.